 In order to be reimbursed without taxation for expenses, there needs to be an accountable plan.
 To be paid under an accountable plan, the following conditions must be met:

-- There must be a business condition for the expenses - in other words the expense must be in connection with performance of services and must be for an expense that the payee could deduct on his/her tax return.
+- There must be a business condition for the expenses - in other words the expense must be in connection with performance of services - either as an employee or an approved independent contractor- and must be for an expense that the payee could deduct on his/her tax return.

 - The employee must account for the expenses within a reasonable period of time after incurring the expense.
 What is a reasonable period of time depends upon the facts and circumstances of each situation.
 The IRS will consider 60 days after they were paid or incurred.